lukaprijatelj/UNIVERSITY-Diploma-Assignment/README.md

 # Implementation
 I have used Typescript and Sass (scss) for submodules.
 For synchronization with server I have used SocketIO library.
+I used browsersLocal storage for saving data received from server.

 ## Demo verzija (cPanel)